 Bordeaux is perhaps the most famous wine region in the world, for good and bad reasons.
 The area has a perfect climate for producing wine and the reds are famously well-balanced, if somewhat restrained in my opinion.
 We visited famous producers in Medoc and Graves, such as Château Lagrange which is said to be the largest vineyard in Medoc.

 We continued east to Sauternes.
 This small village is famous for their sweet wine bearing the same name.
 The grapes are affected by a rot, causing them to become raisined which results in a sweet and strong wine.
 Even though I’ve tried it many times before, it’s something special to try it on-site, within sight of the vineyards and sweeping hills.

-The Rhône valley is however a different story from the west.
+The Rhône valley is however a different story from the southwest areas.
 The soil, climate and topography varies a lot in the region, as do the grapes.
 The wine area, which is the second largest in France, is divided in the northern and southern parts, both with their distinctive features.

 A few days later we started the day with a morning swim in the Mediterranean west of Marseille, then we followed the river north all the way to Lyon (with a lot of detours).

 Châteauneuf-du-Pape is perhaps the most well-known wine region here with their strong reds, a tradition started by the popes of nearby Avignon.
 Compared to Bordeaux they are not so strict around here, which makes for some interesting combinations.

 My favorite wine of the entire trip turned out to be a 70 euro bottle I sampled at Domaine de la Janasse in Courthézon.

 Apart from wine, the region is full of interesting artifacts from the Roman times.
 The town of Orange features the most impressive Roman theater still standing in Europe.
 South of Saint-Remy-de-Provence we visited the archeological site of Glanum, a well-preserved Roman town which I highly recommend.